-The principles of slow design were outlined by Carolyn F. Strauss and Alastair Fuad-Luke as a response to ‘the need for new tools and strategies for evaluating design with a view to social, cultural and environmental sustainability.’
+The six principles of slow design are a way of thinking, created to inspire designers to do things differently.
+They were originally outlined by Carolyn F. Strauss and Alastair Fuad-Luke as a response to ‘the need for new tools and strategies for evaluating design with a view to social, cultural and environmental sustainability.’

-The principles are the result of diverse research and conversations with design thinkers and also take inspiration from the Slow Food movement and the debate on sustainability.
+The principles are the result of diverse research and conversations with design thinkers and also take inspiration from the Slow Food movement and our need to live more sustainably.
 The slow design principles are a means to inspire and encourage a holistic, collaborative approach to design.
 This is particularly to slow resource consumption, consider the short and long term effects of a product or space and reflect on ethical and social factors.
 The six principles include: reveal, expand, reflect, engage, participate and evolve.

 Not seen as absolute, rather as a guide, the slow design principles are expected to be interpreted in a highly personal way by different designers.
 Below, we explain each principle and discuss any crossover with slow interiors and curating a slow home.

 6 Slow Design Principles